ihotray/rulengd/docs/functionspec.md

 ### Read Configuration

-The first and most basic requirement for rulengd is to be able to read UCI configuration, in order to be able to parse either a UCI configurable rule, or the path to JSON recipe to parse.
-For this the `libuci` library is used to read and parse a UCI configuration file.
+The first and most basic requirement for rulengd is to be able to read rules from configuration.

+#### Why

+The OpenWrt way of configuring a daemon is to read a UCI configuration file.
+Rulengd should be able to either read a basic rule directly from UCI configuration, or read the path to a more detailed JSON recipe.

+#### How

+To read and parse UCI configuration the `libuci` library is used.
 The default the UCI configuration path is set by:

 ```
 #define RULENG_DEFAULT_RULES_PATH "ruleng-test-rules"
 ```

-Meaning it will read `/etc/config/ruleng-test-rules`, however this may be set by the flag `-r <uci_file>`.
+Meaning it will read `/etc/config/ruleng-test-rules`, however this may be overwritten by the flag `-r <uci_file>`.

-The UCI rules are parsed in `ruleng_rules_get(3)`, iterating all the sections found in the configuration passed as the third argument `path` (originating from the `-r` flag), storing the parsed rules in a `struct ruleng_rule`.
+The UCI rules are parsed in the function `ruleng_rules_get(3)`, iterating all the sections of the type `rule` found in the configuration path passed as the third argument `path` (originating from the `-r` flag), parsing the UCI fields representing the rule and preparing the struct `struct ruleng_rule`.

 ```
 struct ruleng_rule {